carlosviniharo/keta/README.md

 # keta
-Keta ia a ticketing system developed in Django.
-This repository hanldes all the API service sfor the aplication.
+Keta is a ticketing system developed in Django.
+This repository handles all the API services for the application.